 The topic How to use SFTP (with client validation - password authentication) discusses the simplest form of client authentication, via password.

-The other authentication method, keyboard-interactive authentication, is discussed in How to use SFTP (with client validation - keyboard-interactive authentication).
+The other authentication method, public key authentication, is discussed in How to use SFTP (with client validation - public key authentication).